DanielBandarica02/SOC-HomeLab/docs/00-architecture/design-decisions.md

 What MISP does, and why it looked like a fit.
 MISP is a threat-intelligence platform: it aggregates feeds of known-bad indicators (IPs, domains, hashes) and lets you look them up for context.
 In a real SOC, when an IP shows up in an alert, MISP tells you whether it's already tied to a known campaign.
 On paper it completes the "SOC stack" picture.

 Why it doesn't fit this lab.
 My attacks are generated by me, from Kali, using internal IPs (`10.10.66.10`) and payloads I build myself.
 None of that exists in any public threat-intelligence feed, because it isn't real malware circulating on the Internet.
-So if I enrich an IoC from my own scenarios against MISP, MISP has nothing to say about it — my "adversary" doesn't exist in any real-world threat database.
+So if I enrich an IoC from my own scenarios against MISP, MISP has nothing to say about it, my "adversary" doesn't exist in any real-world threat database.
 In an Assume Breach lab with a simulated adversary, MISP has little to enrich organically.

 What replaces it.
-Cortex already delivers threat-intelligence enrichment through analyzers that query established external services — VirusTotal, AbuseIPDB, Shodan, and others.
+Cortex already delivers threat-intelligence enrichment through analyzers that query established external services, VirusTotal, AbuseIPDB, Shodan, and others.
 These consult real threat intelligence directly, which is more useful in a lab than a self-hosted MISP I'd have to populate and maintain.
-The enrichment need — "give context to an IoC" — is met without MISP.
+The enrichment need, "give context to an IoC", is met without MISP.

 **Why now and not from day one:**